Mohammed-Lashein/frontend-mentor-hackathon/README.md

 But after some trying and seeing solutions for other participants, like [this submission](https://github.com/Riteshpatel-7/weather-app).
 I found that I need `auto-fit` instead of `auto-fill`.
 CSS tricks has an [amazing article](https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/) that explains the difference.
 You can check it out!

 One last note, the pixels value in `minmax(300px, 1fr)` makes the cards too large.
 I tried `100px` and it was a good option.
+_____
+### Writing the store reducer initial state
+Why did I add an initial value to the state passed to the reducer?
+To avoid the runtime errors that js throws when we try to access a property on a non-existing yet object.

+How did I know the structure of the initial state I will need?
+As I mentioned before, I have another prototype project that I experiment with before adding code here.
+But since time isn't on my side, I made one commit showing the final state structure as the initial state.